-One could make that argument that the other four films to receive a nomination that year (Brokeback Mountain, Capote, Good Night, and Good Luck, and Munich) were more deserving of the award.
+Clearly, Brokeback Mountain was more deserving of the award.
 But, Crash went on to win, solidifying the narrative that the Academy was full of old, white males looking for a pat on the back.

-Thanks for reading!
+Thank you for reading!
 What are your thoughts on the worst movies to win best picture?
 Comment down below!

 If you enjoyed this article, subscribe to MovieBabble via email to stay up to date on the latest content.

 Join MovieBabble on Patreon so that new content will always be possible.